 I’m the Editor-in-Chief of Science

-I already have an amazing platform as the Editor-in-Chief of Science where I write an editorial roughly every other week and have an editor’s blog (the blog is reposted here on Substack, also).
+I already have an amazing platform as the Editor-in-Chief of Science where I write an editorial roughly every other week and have an editor’s blog.
 Those are my main places, but I also post here about science, higher education, science policy, and science communication.
 I have many other interests, including jazz, session musicians, mental health, central FL, theater, college sports, and who knows what else.
-I post on Bluesky, LinkedIn, and occasionally on Facebook.
+I post on LinkedIn and occasionally on Facebook.
 All the links are on my Substack bio.
-I’ll never have a Substack that you have to pay for since my primary obligation when it comes to content is to produce material for Science and the other journals.
+My day job is to produce content for Science, so if you pledge here, I’ll donate the money to Science/AAAS.
 Here’s my bio if you want all the details and business relationships.

 Subscribe if you want to read my musings